sockheadrps/AiMouseMovement/README.md

 ### The purpose of this application is to gather data to train an ML model to replicate human-like cursor movement behaviour.

 TODO:
+1. Data validation in go (at least to enforce proper data structure before inserting into db)
+2. Media query? disallow data from touch screen devices
+3. Env variables etc in go to remove sensitive data in repo
-1. Pull data from mongo into GAN training model
+4. Pull data from mongo into GAN training set files
-2. Train model
+5. Train model

 <br>